soos-peter-levente/cl-hunt-the-wumpus/README.md

 # todo

 - some events that are present in the `bsdgames` version are not included.
-- The 3 tunnels/25 rooms default cannot result in a regular graph (using 3/20).
+- The 3 tunnels/25 rooms default cannot result in a regular graph.
+  Either:
+  - add check to generate-random-cave and warn the player
+  - add different level generation methods